'More and more convergence' with allies on costs to Russia if they invade Ukraine, says State Department official – KION546

 The kinds of costs the US and European allies are discussing for Russia are “designed to be implemented very, very fast,” the official said, without detailing what those measures would be.
 “That is partly why we have chosen the measures that we are working on.”

+The Biden administration has repeatedly said there will be severe economic consequences.
+Biden’s national security adviser Jake Sullivan also made clear last week there will be further US defensive military support for Ukraine as well as US support for NATO countries on the eastern flank of Russia invades Ukraine.

+When it comes to sanctions, the Biden administration is drafting options for multiple rounds of harsh sanctions on Russia if it moves to invade Ukraine, CNN has reported.
+They have made it clear they intend to act alongside European allies.

-The official said not only the G7 but a “large number of democratic countries” would join the US in inflicting costs.
+The official said Saturday it is expected not only the G7 but a “large number of democratic countries” would join the US in inflicting costs.

+During a Saturday news conference on the deadly tornadoes and storms that struck the Midwest and south, President Joe Biden was asked about consequences for Russia should they invade Ukraine.

+“I’ve made it absolutely clear to President Putin,” Biden said.
+“If he moves on Ukraine, the economic consequences for his economy are going to be devastating.
+Devastating, number one.
+Number two, we will find it required that we’ll have to send more American and NATO troops into the Eastern Flank, the (Bucharest) 9, all those NATO countries where we have a sacred obligation to defend them against any attack by Russia.
+And number three, the impact of all of that on Russia and his attitude, the rest of the world, his view of Russia would change markedly.
+He’ll pay a terrible price.”

-In Moscow, Donfried will discuss Minsk and “hear the Russians out, in their interest in this European security cooperation,” the official said.
-But “nothing about them without them,” so she will go on for direct conversations with the allies in Brussels.
+In Moscow, Donfried will discuss Minsk and “hear the Russians out” when it comes to their interest in European security cooperation, the official said.
+But “nothing about them without them,” the official said referring to Europe, so Donfried will go on for direct conversations with the allies in Brussels.
 The conversation may be bigger than NATO; it may also include OSCE countries, the official said.

 “What we will do next week is begin to better understand where this might go, but until we talk to our European allies and partners I do not think there will be any negotiating,” the official said.